paulscherrerinstitute/wica-http/README.md

 ### Get the Value of a Channel

-Returns JSON string representation of the value of the channel.
+Returns a JSON string representation of the value of the channel.
 Optional parameters can be specified for:

 * the timeout in milliseconds.
 * the numeric scale to be used when returning a channel value.